MarieEtienne/2024_MODE_OCR/README.md

 # MODE_reproduciblescience

+# On November 3rd
+Too bad, the site does not render.Mostly because therewas merge PR which did not pass the checks.
+I give you up to the end of the week to fix it.

 # Last verification

 As soon as you merge into master, I will update the main page of the websote o that you can look at the final rendering of your work.